 City walkability is an urban planning concept that emphasizes pedestrian convenience and close, walkable access to everyday necessities.

 For decades after the car was invented, urban designers prioritized car mobility over walkability.
-But now, younger generations are changing pace and reverting back to a car-free lifestyle.
+But now, younger generations are changing pace and reverting to a car-free lifestyle.

 City walkability today

 Today, city walkability solutions range from complex to elegantly simple.
-Barcelona, for example, is closing off certain areas to cars entirely, creating pedestrian “superblocks” that feature trees and green space instead of city traffic.
+Barcelona, for example, is closing off certain areas to cars entirely, creating pedestrian “superblocks” that feature trees and green living instead of city traffic.

 Other cities are discovering new ways that walkability enhances their quality of life.
 New York City, for example, experimented with outdoor dining during the COVID-19 pandemic.
 After restaurants replaced hundreds of street parking areas with bustling open-air dining enclosures, the New York City Council saw the benefits of a more walkable city and passed legislation to make outdoor dining permanent.